 BetterHelp is an online therapy platform that connects you with a licensed therapist with the click of a button.
-To start, you’ll need a Wi-Fi connection, a private space, and some type of device such as a laptop.
-Many people enjoy BetterHelp because they can access care even with their busy schedules and talk to their provider from the comfort of their couch.
+To start, you’ll need a Wi-Fi connection, some space to be alone, and some type of device such as a laptop.
+Many people enjoy BetterHelp because they can acquire care even with their busy schedules and talk to their provider from the comfort of their couch.
 Reaching out for help can be scary, but BetterHelp aims to make the process easier and more convenient.

 Millions of people have benefitted from online therapy, and you could too.
 One study found that internet-based CBT was effective at reducing feelings of depression, anxiety, and other kinds of emotional distress.
 Researchers concluded that online therapy was helpful because it requires fewer resources and is, therefore, more available to people from all backgrounds.
 Everyone deserves quality mental health care.
 If you’re ready to start your journey toward healing, don’t hesitate to reach out to BetterHelp today.

 Other Commonly Asked QuestionsWhat is National women's equality day?